 2. We can circumvent discomfort and pain and still get everything we want.

-3. There are shortcuts and magic tricks that if shrewdly applied will give us immediate gratification.
+3. There are shortcuts and magic tricks that, if shrewdly applied, will give us immediate gratification.

 Of course, these assumptions are false.

-And Jesus would know, because after enduring temptation, God eventually gave him everything the devil offered ahead of schedule (Robert Capon, The Romance of the Word, 192-195).
-The devil tempted him to turn a few stones into bread, and Jesus would later multiply two fish and five loaves to feed 5,000 people (by any account, a much greater feat).
-The devil promised relief from hunger, and Jesus would later feast with his disciples and talk about the heavenly banquet that he would host for all eternity.
+And Jesus would know, because after enduring temptation, God eventually gave him everything the devil had offered ahead of schedule (Robert Capon, The Romance of the Word, 192-195).
+The devil tempted him to turn a few stones into bread, and Jesus would later multiply two fish and five loaves to feed 5,000 people (by any account, a far greater feat).
+The devil promised relief from hunger, and Jesus would later feast with his disciples and speak of the heavenly banquet he would host for all eternity.
 The devil promised the ministry of angels, but as soon as Jesus sent him away, “suddenly angels came and waited on him” (4:11).
 The devil offered Jesus all the kingdoms of the world, and a few years later God raised him from the dead and made him the King of Kings and the Lord of Lords.

 Challenge